 The description of the EQ_REGIONS algorithm, and mathematical proof are described in great detail in the original paper by Leopardi.
 This algorithm results in partitions of equal area and small 'diameter'.
 However, this would not be sufficient for an IFS implementation, as the density of grid-points on the globe varies with the latitude, the greatest density being at the poles and the least density at the equator.
-This imbalance has been measured at 13% for a T799 model with 512 partitions when using the EQ_REGIONS algorithm to provide the bounds information (start/end latitude, start/end longitude) for each partition as shown in figure Figure 2.11.
+This imbalance has been measured at 13% for a T799 model with 512 partitions when using the EQ_REGIONS algorithm to provide the bounds information (start/end latitude, start/end longitude) for each partition.